polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/scripts/output/mlx-doc.md

     model.in_proj.weight = model.in_proj.weight * 2
     mx.eval(model.parameters())

+## mlx.nn.layers.activations.Any
+                Special type indicating an unconstrained type.

+- Any is compatible with every type.
+- Any assumed to have all methods.
+- All values assumed to be instances of Any.

+Note that all the above statements are true from the point of view of static type checkers.
+At runtime, Any should not be used with instance checks.

 ## mlx.nn.layers.activations.CELU
                 Applies the Continuously Differentiable Exponential Linear Unit.
     Applies :math:`\max(0, x) + \min(0, \alpha * (\exp(x / \alpha) - 1))`